 Allen W. Smith, Austin, Texas

 Allen Smith was born and raised in Texas, and received his Bachelor of Business Administration from St. Edward’s University in Austin.
 He then worked as a petroleum marketer at Triple S. Petroleum Company in Austin for seventeen years before purchasing its fleet card division in 2006.
 He is currently a member of Borderlands Research Institute’s Advisory Board and brings in personal experience from his Reagan Canyon Ranch in West Texas.
 He also serves on other boards such as Explore Austin, the Texas Petroleum Marketers, and the Convenience Store Association.
-He currently resides in Austin and enjoys hunting, flying, hiking, and snow skiing with his wife Mimi and three daughters.
+He currently resides in Austin and enjoys hunting, flying, hiking, and snow skiing with his wife Mimi and two daughters.

 Kelly R. Thompson, Fort Worth, Texas